My "Famous" Green Tomato Casserole Recipe

 - Pre-heat the oven to 400 degrees Fahrenheit.

 - Layer half of the sliced green tomatoes in a pre-greased casserole dish.
+(See the two baking dishes I have recommended below.
+One is a classic square, glass dish, the other is the round CorningWare French White.)

 - Sprinkle with salt and pepper to taste.
 Pour one third of the melted butter on the tomato layer.
 Sprinkle one half of the shredded cheese on this layer as well.